 In Unreal, create a Blueprint class from WitTtsSpeaker.

-Add the WitTtsSpeaker Blueprint to your scene.
+Add an instance of the WitTtsSpeaker Blueprint to your scene.

 In the World Outliner window, select WitTtsSpeaker and adjust the settings to fit your needs:

-Go to TTS > Configuration and select the wit configuration file for your app from the list.
+Go to TTS > Configuration and select the Wit configuration file for your app from the list.

 Under Voice Preset, select Update Voice List to refresh the list of voices and voice styles that are available from Wit.ai.
 For more information, see TTS Voice Customization.